 In this case you will cut and paste from the Word document in which you made the schedule.
 You want the cast to see the information right away, so there is no need to link a document.
-Any time your schedule changes, you should update the printed and posted copies.
+Any time your schedule changes you should update the printed and posted copies.

 - 1. OPEN the cast page by double clicking on the name of it in the folder list on the left side of the screen.
 The page will open in the main window. - 2.
 Copy the rehearsal schedule information from the document you will be posting, and click back into Front Page. - 3.
 Click into the area below the Weekly Rehearsal Schedule heading, and paste in the information. - 4.
 Make any format adjustments that seem necessary.
 Most often the problem you will see is an excessive amount of space between lines.
-To get rid of this, go to the "Format" tab and select "Paragraph."
-Make sure that the spacing before and after each word is 0, and that the line spacing is single. - 5.
-Repeat this process to also list your fittings. - 6.
+To get rid of this, go to the "Format"

+each word is 0, and that the line spacing is single.

+- 5. Repeat this process to also list your fittings. - 6.
 DO NOT do anything to the Schedule or Fitting headings, as they are set up to be accessible from the production team page.